 - not have been laid off because of industrial action

 Statutory lay-off pay and your employment contract

 Your employer may have their own guarantee pay scheme.
-It can’t be less than the statutory arrangements.
-If you get your employer’s payments, you don’t get statutory lay-off pay on top of this.
+It cannot be less than the statutory arrangements.
+If you get your employer’s payments, you do not get statutory lay-off pay on top of this.